Bomingmiao/bomingmiao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I am Boming Miao!
-I am currently a graduate student of School of Statistics, Beijing Normal University.
+I am currently a PhD student in Computer Science at Washington University in St. Louis.
 ## Education
+- PhD.
+2025-present, McKelvey School of Engineering, Washington University in St. Louis
 - M.S.
 2023-2025, School of Statistics, Beijing Normal University
 - B.S.
 2019-2023, Department of Mathematics, Northeastern University